 In combination with CAN in t-butanol, epoxides are converted to thiiranes in high yield: Synthesis, 821 (1996).
 The same conversion can also be effected in the presence of SbCl3 in acetonitrile: Indian J. Chem., 38B, 605 (1999).
 CAN also promotes the direct conversion of activated aryl systems, e.g. indoles, pyrroles and N,N-dialkylanilines to aryl thiocyanates: Tetrahedron Lett., 40, 1195 (1999).

 Yang, X.; Fu, Y.; Zhang, X.; Dong, H.; Wang, Y.; Yue, G.; Liu, J. Chiral supramolecular nanoparticles: Liquid-Liquid Equilibria of Benzene + Cyclohexane + N,N-Dimethyl Acetamide + Ammonium Thiocyanate at 298.15 K and Atmospheric Pressure.
 J. Chem.
 Eng.
 Data 2015, 60 (4), 971-975.

 Ichiba, M.; Sakai, J.; Doshida, T.; Takai, K. Corrosion reaction and hydrogen absorption of steel for prestressed concrete in a 20 mass% ammonium thiocyanate solution.
 Scripta Materialia 2015, 102, 59-62.

 Harmful if swallowed.
 Harmful in contact with skin.
+Causes serious eye damage.
 Harmful if inhaled.